opengeospatial/HY_Features/section_7.md

 The **fixedLandmark** association relates to the water body permanent reference location.
 If required, this association shall be used to identify a reference location which realizes the conceptual outfall of the catchment realized by the water body.

 The **streamCrossSection ** and ** longitudinalCrossSection ** associations relate to the water body a vertical section either at right angles to the main (average) direction of flow, or along a centre line.
-If required, this association shall be used to identify the vertical section. carrying a permanent reference location which realizes the outfall of the catchment which is realized by the water body.
+If required, this association shall be used to identify the vertical section carrying a permanent reference location which realizes the outfall of the catchment which is realized by the water body.

 | **Requirements Class** | [/req/hy_surfacehydro/hydrographicnetwork/waterbody] (/req/hy_hydrographicnetwork/waterbody) |
 | --- | --- |